HomeArticlesComparisonJSON to YAML vs SQL vs TypeScript

 JSON to YAML vs JSON to SQL vs JSON to TypeScript — Choosing the Right Converter

-Once you have a JSON payload — an API response, a config export, a database dump — the next step is usually turning it into something a specific part of your stack can consume natively.
+Once you have a JSON payload, an API response, a config export, a database dump, the next step is usually turning it into something a specific part of your stack can consume natively.
 YAML for infrastructure config, SQL for a relational database, a TypeScript interface for compile-time safety, or a Zod schema for runtime validation.
 These four conversions solve different problems, and picking the wrong one means redoing the work later.

 Overview

-JSON is the universal interchange format, but almost nothing consumes it in its raw form for long.
+JSON is the universal interchange format, but almost nothing consumes it in raw form for long.
 Config platforms want YAML.
 Databases want SQL.
 TypeScript codebases want interfaces.
 Applications that need to validate untrusted input at runtime want a schema library like Zod.
 Each of these four converters takes the same JSON input and reshapes it for a specific downstream target.

 Side-by-Side Comparison